Consider showing warning messages about same-named aliases - either directly or perhaps via the "did you mean gem"

 or whether it is deliberate.

-Updated by znz (Kazuhiro NISHIYAMA) over 2 years ago
+Updated by znz (Kazuhiro NISHIYAMA) almost 4 years ago

 In following example,

 ruby -w warns

 duplicated_def only, but rubocop warns all combinations.